Numerical investigation of the interior geometry of semiclassical evaporating spherical charged black holes: Theoretical background

 This run is done with sources equal to $Z_{R0}= =Z_{Sr} =1$, $Z_{Rr} =-\frac{1}{2}$, and $\alpha=-\frac{1}{2}$ for $\delta Q$ and with $\frac{Q}{M}=0.8$.
 In this run, unlike all other runs, the maximum $v$ is taken to be 482 (compared with 900 in all previous runs) to avoid (or at least reduce) complications that may arise from the singularity that is going to form in this case (see below) -- except for Figure \ref{fig:R(v=00003D600,u)-for-run4} where $v$ is taken to be 600 in order to show where the singularity forms on this null ray.

 Figures \ref{fig:Tvv-for-run4} and \ref{fig:Tuu-for-run4} respectively show that this time, both $\widetilde{T}_{vv}$ and $\widetilde{T}_{uu}$ are $>0$ in region 3.
 Because of that, both $R_{,v}$ and $R_{,u}$ are negative there.
 Correspondingly, Figure \ref{fig:R(v)-for-run4} shows that, at $u=-60$, $R$ is decreasing and reaching zero at $v=482$.
 Likewise, Figure \ref{fig:R(v=00003D600,u)-for-run4} shows, at $v=600$, that $R$ is also decreasing as a function of $u$, reaching zero at $u=-274$, which is marked by a short red line.
 This vanishing of $R$ -- seen in all these figures -- expresses the formation of a spacelike $R=0$ singularity, which we shall further discuss at the end of this subsection.
 We also show Figure \ref{fig:R(v=00003D482,u)-for-run4}, which shows that at $v=482$, $R$ is decreasing all the way to zero at $u=-60$.
 We chose to show quantities on this ray of $v=482$ for the rest of this case to avoid crossing the singularity, as this is the value of $v$ at which $R$ vanishes along the last-$u$ ray $u=-60$.
+Figure \ref{fig:S,v-for-run4} and \ref{fig:S,u-for-run4} respectively show $S_{,v}$ and $S_{,u}$ versus their analytical approximations $-\kappa_{-}(v)$ and $-\kappa_{-}^{u}(u)$, again showing the good quality of the analytical approximation.
+Figure \ref{fig:R,v-for-run4} shows $R_{,v}$ compared with its analytical approximation, and they are close but have a small gap which is this time bigger relative to the previous runs.
+A similar gap is also seen in Figure \ref{fig:R,u-for-run4} which shows $R_{,u}$ compared with its analytical approximation.
+We shall now explore this gap, and show that this deviation from the analytical approximation is a finite-$\varepsilon_{0}$ deviation (which in this specific case happens to be bigger than in the previous cases).